 News & Announcements

-We are pleased to announce the next QUAST retreat meeting that will take place at Frankfurt Airport, October 20, 2023.
+The next QUAST retreat meeting will take place at Frankfurt Airport, October 20, 2023.

-We are pleased to announce the upcoming student-for-student retreat that will take place before the Topological Matter School in San Sebastián August 18 to August 19.
+The upcoming student-for-student retreat will take place before the Topological Matter School in San Sebastián August 18 to August 19.